Rémy Julienne (17 April 1930 - 21 January 2021) was a French rallycross and motorcross champion, stuntman, stunt coordinator and second unit director.

 - Car Skiing: The tanker truck "skiing" in Licence to Kill is one of the most difficult stunts that Julienne ever worked on.
 He was particularly proud of it.

-- Chase Scene: He performed a lot of motorcycle chase scenes such as in La Grande Vadrouille, in which he got pumpkins thrown at him.
+- Chase Scene: He performed a lot of motorcycle chase scenes such as in La Grande Vadrouille, in which he got pumpkins thrown at him (which he reproduced in Ace of Aces with tires).
 And he coordinated a lot of them, of course.